1500

 John Barber: "The Brus," Scot. national epic poem on Robert Bruce (posth.)

-Lodovico Castelvetro, (1505-1571) demands introduction of Aristotelian principles to contemporary drama
+Lodovico Castelvetro, (1505-1571) demands introduction of Aristotelian

 Jean Antoine de Ba:if founds Acad6mie de Po6sie et de Musique, Paris (see 1576)